Acting Up Stage Culminates 10th Anniversary Season With ELEGIES: A SONG CYCLE, Now thru 4/13

 Elegies is directed by Lezlie Wade (Dora Award-nominee for Acting Up Stage's A Man of No Importance; Sheridan's Rent) with musical direction by Wayne Gwillim (Acting Up Stage's A New Brain; Mirvish's Les Miserables).
 This reimagined revival features original cast members Thom Allison (Broadway's Priscilla, Queen of the Desert; Shaw's Ragtime), Barbara Barksy (Dora nominee for Acting Up Stage's A New Brain; Art Club's Gypsy), Steven Gallagher (Acting Up Stage's A New Brain; Drayton's Oliver!), and Eliza-Jane Scott (NAC's Sound of Music; Talk In Free/Birdland's Assassins), and introduces newcomer Joel Gomez (Theatre Aquarius's Sweeney Todd; Sheridan's Rent).
 Set and costume design by Robin Fisher (Acting Up Stage's A Craigslist Cantata; YPT's Cinderella), lighting design by Siobhan Sleath (Angelwalk's I Love You Because....
 Globe's The Last Resort) and piano accompaniment by John A. Hughes

-Elegies: A Song Cycle begins on March 21, 2014 and runs through April 13, 2014 at the Daniels Spectrum, Aki Studio Theatre.
+Elegies: A Song Cycle begins today, March 21, 2014 and runs through April 13, 2014 at the Daniels Spectrum, Aki Studio Theatre.
 Previews are on March 21 and 22 at 8 p.m., and March 23 at 2 p.m.
 Opening is on March 25 at 8 p.m.
 Performances run Tuesday to Saturday evenings at 8 p.m., and Saturday and Sunday matinees at 2 p.m.

 Tickets are $30-$50.
 Students and arts workers recieve $10 off.
 Tickets can be purchased by phone st 1-800-838-3006 and online at www.actingupstage.com.